barcek/glep/README.md

 Grep across multiple git repositories.

 Returns matching commit log entries or diff lines, or a specific full diff, for all git repositories in the parent directory.
-Includes a preview option for the key commands generated and a self-test.
+Includes a preview option for the key shell commands generated and a self-test.

 ## Why?